GuzlejM/Keepthinking/README.md

 I have -
 - used any CSS/JS libs/frameworks
-- I couldn't find needed Icons on https://linearicons.com/free i used Fontawesome instead
+- I couldn't find needed Icons on https://linearicons.com/free I have used Fontawesome instead
 - used Youtube video
 - built it responsive for laptop, tabled and mobile
 - didn't use Bootstrap